sathishkay/fancypants/README.md

     + If something happens and you are unable to create a pull-request, send your zip file to my email address (below)
 1. Email the password for your zip file to: chris.deluca[at]transactcampus.com
     + Have the subject of your email be: [YourName] - FancyPants Submission
-    + If I don't have a current copy of your resume, please include that as well.
 1. If you have questions about the exercise, please contact me (chris.deluca[at]transactcampus.com) and not the recruiters working with HR

 ### Application Specification